ajwagers/ajwagers/README.md

 [House Hunting Jupyter Notebook](https://github.com/ajwagers/HouseHuntNotebook) -- I used CSV files downloaded from Redfin.com to optimize my house search through a Jupyter Notebook.

+[Sudoku Solver](https://github.com/ajwagers/sudoku-solver) -- I am working on a sudoku solver that uses simulated annealing to find the solution.
+This is a work-in-progress.

 [Galactic Altitude Calculator](https://github.com/ajwagers/Galactic-Altitude-Calculator) -- This was a javascript page I wrote in grad school to find the altitude along the meridian of the Milky Way Galactic Equator in the sky given a time and location on the earth.